albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

 1. Like a box, light box can be opened and closed and has a label too.
 The light box has all features the box has and can be seen as an extended version of the box.

     We have several options here.
-We can either replicate all properties and methods to the new class, or inherit all of it from the `Box` class.
+We can either replicate all properties and methods to the new class, or inherit all of it from the `Box` class, as shown next.

     ```java
     package demo;